darkdiesel/snake-js-oop/README.md

 ```

 ## Samples
-Samples in this game takes from site [rekkerd.org](https://rekkerd.org/mr-9999-brick-game-9999-in-1-samples/)
+Samples for this game takes from site [rekkerd.org](https://rekkerd.org/mr-9999-brick-game-9999-in-1-samples/)

 ## Usage
-Check **examples** folder how o use snake.
-Actions, settings, controls are optionals.
-All what you just need add css and js to your page, create html tag and add
+Check **examples** folder with examples how to run a snake.
+Actions, settings, controls are optional.
+All what you need it's just add css and js to your page, and past code:

 ```html
 <div data-ipa-snake-game="init"></div>